markroland/path-helper/README.md

 ### varyPath

 Vary the width (stroke) of a path.
-This works by applying a noisy offset to the path to create an envelope and then increasing the path offset incrementally to fill in the envelope.
+A 2D or 3D input Path can be provided.
+If a Path of 2D Points is provided, then the width "envelope" will be created at random using a smoothed noise function.
+If 3D Points are provided the 3rd Point array value will be used as the envelope distance at that point.
+The output path is created by increasing the path offset incrementally to fill in the envelope.
+If a 3D Path is provided, then max_offset, period and smoothing_window are not required.

 ```js
 PathHelp.varyPath([[0, 0], [1, 0]], 0.003, 0.050, 0.010)